San Clemente offers miles of shoreline with some of the most popular surf spots in Orange County. Here’s a guide to all the beaches in San Clemente.

 Location: 225 Avenida Calafia, San Clemente

 This state beach features a large campground as well as a day use parking lot.
 The park was built by the Civilian Conservation Corps from 1934 to 1937 while the surrounding area grew.
-The San Clemente State Beach sits on high bluffs and cliffs which makes it a great hiking area.
+The San Clemente State Beach sits on the cliffs making it a great hiking area.
 This beach is narrow and sandy and sits in front of the railroad tracks below the steep bluffs.
 San Clemente Coastal Trail begins at this point and leads bikers and runners out north along the surrounding beaches.
 Camping here is open to RVs and tents and features a full service campground.
 This beach features a lifeguard tower, showers, restrooms, and fire pits to name a few.
-Parking is available for a fee by the campground and reservations are required for this campsites.
+Parking is available for a fee near the campground and reservations are required for campsites.

 San Onofre State Beach – Bluffs Beaches